What is Knuckling?

 The Canine Mobility Anti-Knuckling Device™ (AKD) is a therapy device for dogs suffering from knuckling from a wide variety of causes.
 It uses an adjustable elastic cord secured to a material paw strap at one end, and a dog harness at the other.
 The paw strap consists of a loop that fits around the dog’s two innermost toes (Phalanges) and another loop that fits around the dog’s lower leg bones (Metatarsus).
 The unique design of the AKD differs from all others in that it brings the affected leg forward while simultaneously lifting the toes, effectively reducing or eliminating knuckling.
 The device has proven to be effective, comfortable, and easy to use.

 Gus is a nine-year-old Rhodesian Ridgeback who has been diagnosed with Degenerative Myelopathy (DM) and intervertebral disc disease (L7-S1).
 With great effort he is still able to walk on his own although he knuckles on both rear paws and has developed “wear sites” on his toes.
 He has been using an Eddies Wheels cart for about a month but continues to knuckle and has experienced episodes of bleeding of the nails and on the tops of his paws.
-Gus is shown in the fifth video to the right using his Eddies Wheels cart.
+Gus is shown in the this video using his Eddies Wheels cart.
 The cart takes some of the weight off his hind legs and allows him to continue walking with all four legs.
 He has, however, continued to have problems knuckling and dragging his hind legs.
 Although the wheel of his cart blocks the view of his knuckling, there is evidence that it is occurring every time he takes a step and his foot does not move forward to the point where it can be seen in front of the wheel.
-In the sixth video, Gus has bilateral AKDs affixed to his Eddie’s Wheels cart to prevent him from knuckling.
+In the this video, Gus has bilateral AKDs affixed to his Eddie’s Wheels cart to prevent him from knuckling.
 The shock cords are attached to the cart’s frame on either side of Gus’s shoulders instead of the typical arrangement in which they are connected to a harness.
 He had been using the AKDs for one month at the time of this video and a noticeable reduction in the frequency of his knuckling can be seen.